-From 2018 to 2019, the proportion of the collective net pension liability has decreased by 0.0004% for PERS Plan 1 and increased by 0.0020% for PERS Plan 2/3.
+From 2019 to 2020, the proportion of the collective net pension liability has decreased by 0.00176% for PERS Plan 1 and increased by 0.00178% for PERS Plan 2/3.

-Historical trend information regarding all of these plans is presented in Washington State DRS annual financial report.
+Historical trend information regarding all of these plans is presented in Washington State DRS' annual financial report, where the plans are presented as fiduciary funds.
 A copy of this report may be obtained at: